 • Farnham WebSDR when ISS is in range of London http://farnham-sdr.com/

 • R4UAB WebSDR when ISS is over Russia http://websdr.r4uab.ru/

 Check the N2YO site to see when the ISS is in range https://n2yo.com/?s=25544&df=1

 What will you hear ?

 Much of the time the Space Station equipment operates in “automatic mode”.
-It can act as an AX.25 packet repeater, voice repeater or transmit Slow Scan Television (SSTV) pictures.
-Voice and SSTV transmissions take place on 145.800 MHz FM, when they are not active AX.25 packet may be heard on 145.825 MHz FM.
+It can act as an AX.25 APRS Packet Repeater, voice repeater or transmit Slow Scan Television (SSTV) pictures.
+Voice and SSTV transmissions take place on 145.800 MHz FM, the AX.25 packet may be heard on 145.825 MHz FM.
 (Note: Packet digipeater is no longer active)

 The aim to start with is simply to listen to the sounds from the satellite.
-You can check the current mode of operation on the ISS Fan Club website.
+You can check the current mode of operation on the AMSAT Satellite Status page.